 Thanks Mel for your thumbs up.
 I bet California has a mighty lot to offer too ;-)

-Mel Carriere from San Diego California on November 08, 2014:
+Mel Carriere from Snowbound and down in Northern Colorado on November 08, 2014:

 I would love to make the pilgrimage to the home of the Beatles and so many other fine artists some day.
 You are fortunate to live on the European continent.
 Great hub!